 You will be prompted to respond to the selection criteria as part of the online application process, based on the position description below.
-You will be able to save your application at any time and submit at a later date if required, you will only be able to do this before the closing date of the position.

 The University is committed to workforce diversity and removing barriers to participation.
 The University is seeking to increase the representation of women in the academic workforce across science, technology, engineering, mathematics and medical (STEMM) disciplines and encourages suitably qualified candidates to apply.